 My tips for this part of the course

-They’re not joking around when they say the 4-week phase is intensive!
+They’re not joking around when they say the full-time option for the teaching practice is intensive!
 This was by far the most challenging part for me.
 I took the month off paid work so that I could fully focus.
-My daughter was about 3 months old and there was a lot going on for my wife and I. Not least, we were still in lockdown and no family member could visit to help out.
+My daughter was about 3 months old and there was a lot going on for my wife and me.
+Not least, we were still in lockdown and no family member could visit to help out.
 Notwithstanding this, I had to commit to 40-50 hours per week to my work towards units 3 and 4.
 I won’t say that I got through it unscathed and it definitely added a few extra wrinkles to my face and grey hairs to my beard!
 Nonetheless, I survived and passed!
 I made sure I separated my time on the course and with my family, which looking back I think is what kept me sane and able to keep going.

 The following explains how I did it.
 Some of these tips may work well for you, and others you can always adapt: